The NHS offers treatment to people with COVID-19 who are at the highest risk of becoming seriously ill.

 2. Take a rapid lateral flow test if you get symptoms

 If you have any symptoms of COVID-19, take a rapid lateral flow test as soon as possible, even if your symptoms are mild.
+Only take a test if you have symptoms.

 If the treatment needs to be given as a drip in your arm (infusion), you'll usually get it at your local hospital or in a local health centre.